Portuguese Pilot - Monitoring capabilities for environmental quality and safety levels in ports

 Table 1: 6G-VERSUS application components for Portuguese use case

-V-apps(1) processing of data collected by water quality, air quality and movement sensors, power consumption or heterogeneous video cameras for verification of persons and vehicles presence, which collectively enable a reliable digital twin of the operational environment, contributing to incident prevention or detection and its overall safety; (2) provide presentation, reporting and dashboard capabilities to the campus managers, offering a real time view of the campus resources, alerting for any potential risks.
+V-apps(1) process data collected from water quality, air quality, power consumption systems, and heterogeneous video cameras to verify the presence of vehicles and hazardous materials, collectively enabling a reliable digital twin of the operational environment and supporting incident prevention and detection; (2) provide presentation, reporting, and dashboard capabilities to campus managers, offering a real-time view of resources and alerting them to potential risks.

-N-Apps(1) reliable sensors-network communication while coordinating relevant actions, e.g. RedCap capabilities to control data transmission efficiency based on network parameters, such as temporarily degrading QoS; (2) activates high-quality video transmission from cameras upon truck detection, adjusting video settings when trucks are absent; (3) collects data from various sources, ingesting it to Live!Data management platform, to enhance the smart campus environmental capabilities.
+N-Apps(1) ensure reliable sensor-network communication while coordinating relevant actions, for example through RedCap capabilities that control transmission efficiency based on network parameters, such as temporarily degrading QoS; (2) activate high-quality video transmission from cameras when trucks are detected and reduce video settings when trucks are absent; (3) collect data from multiple sources and ingest it into the Live!Data management platform to strengthen the environmental monitoring capabilities of the smart campus environment.

-As sustainability is of vital importance in 6G-VERSUS, the main sustainability challenges are summarized together with the expected outcomes of this use case in Table 2.
+As sustainability is a core priority in 6G-VERSUS, the main sustainability challenges are summarized together with the expected outcomes of this use case in Table 2.

 Main Sustainability Challenges

-1) Environmental: a) Real-time monitoring of environmental parameters helping to identify and mitigate pollution sources; b) Electric power/energy management for various subsystems on the roads and buildings within the infrastructure; c) Renewable energy, automatic street lighting system with efficient power management; d) Tracking of EV/non-EV fleet, charging efficiency and usage monitoring.
+1) Environmental: a) Real-time monitoring of environmental parameters helping to identify and mitigate pollution sources; b) Optimization of B5G/6G network energy efficiency; c) Electric power/energy management for various subsystems on the roads and buildings within the infrastructure; d) Renewable energy, automatic street lighting system with efficient power management; e) Tracking of EV/non-EV fleet, charging efficiency and usage monitoring.

 2) Economic: a) Cost savings and increased flow of goods, driven from optimized logistics and port operations; b) Avoid or minimize major damage to existing services via digital map of underground campus infrastructures (electrical/internet wiring, water pipes) for predictive maintenance and quick tracking of critical issues; c) Reduce monthly bills, via the monitoring of each point in the power grid and analysis of real-time load on the power system to detect potential failures.